“Semantics is the brain of AI.” See what it means for you

 If your data team already runs dbt, the Semantic Layer is the lowest-friction path to governed metrics.
 Metric definitions live in the same Git repository as your transformations.
 The same CI/CD pipeline, the same pull request workflow, the same dbt build command.
 You are not introducing a new tool, a new server, or a new deployment surface.

 There are two constraints worth stating plainly.
-First, the Semantic Layer API requires dbt Cloud.
-Teams running dbt Core cannot access it.
+First, the production Semantic Layer API requires dbt Cloud.
+Teams running dbt Core cannot access the downstream API gateway without a Cloud subscription.
 This is not a minor footnote: it means the feature has a meaningful cost floor that does not exist with Cube.
 Second, there is no caching or pre-aggregation.
 Every query hits your warehouse directly.
 For dashboards with dozens of users, this is fine.
 For high-concurrency use cases or customer-facing analytics products, it becomes a cost and latency problem quickly.

 What Cube actually does well